 Music – I have over 600 days worth of digital music on my hard drive (remember the days before streaming?).
 I love to share interesting, fun, and obscure tunes.

-Water – running rivers, reflective pools, hot springs, green tea.
+Water – running rivers, reflective pools, hot springs, warm tea.

 Public lands – from Burning Man to Rocky Mountain National Park to concerts at Red Rocks to camping in isolation, my mind is restored by places owned by We the People.